yrohitha/YRohitha/README.md

 ### BIO

-💻 I’m a Data Analytics Engineer: Data Engineer topped with working of an Analyst <br><br>
+💻 I’m a Data Analytics Engineer: Data Engineer topped with working of an Analyst <br>
-💬 Ping me about Data Engineering, Data Collection, Exploratory Data Analysis, DevOps <br><br>
+💬 Ping me about Data Engineering, Data Collection, Exploratory Data Analysis, DevOps <br>
-📊 I’m looking to collaborate with other Data Scientists and developers <br><br> 📈 I’m always learning new skills.
+📊 I’m looking to collaborate with other Data Scientists and developers <br>
+📈 I’m always learning new skills.
 Learning never ends ! <br>
 - [ ] AWS SageMaker
 - [ ] Spark